Teenager who stabbed stranger on way home from supermarket jailed for 13 years

 “It was Ms Taylor’s utter misfortune that she happened to leave Lidl just at that time and went in a direction that meant she left the main road … and made herself a target for you simply to vent your frustration on.”

-Judge Laing said Waeling, who was 17 at the time of the “utterly senseless” attack, had deliberately taken a knife to murder someone with it for the “sole reason being your bad mood at the time”.
+Judge Laing said Waeling had deliberately taken a knife to murder someone in the “utterly senseless” attack for the “sole reason being your bad mood at the time”.

 Waeling was found guilty of attempted murder following a trial at Lewes Crown Court in November where a jury returned a majority verdict.